 The Hollingsworth Companies Continues Industrial Expansion

-Construction has begun on two new industrial facilities in Piedmont Triad region of North Carolina
+Construction is nearing completion on the first of three new industrial facilities in Loudon, TN

-MOCKSVILLE, N.C., May 31, 2023 /PRNewswire/ -- The Hollingsworth Companies are taking advantage of the recent dry weather to start the construction of two new speculatively complete industrial buildings in Davie County, North Carolina.
-Both of these facilities are being built for long term lease by light manufacturing or distribution companies in the SouthPoint Industrial Park, North Carolina.
+LOUDON, Tenn., June 6, 2023 /PRNewswire/ -- The Hollingsworth Companies have continued their expansion throughout the Southeastern United States with three new industrial buildings in Huntington Industrial Park, Loudon, TN.
+Two facilities were started as speculatively completed buildings and a third was started as a Build to Suit project.
+Two of the three facilities have been pre-leased by long-term tenants and the third is getting strong activity as it is nearly completed.

-These new facilities will be constructed at 130,492 SF and 152,241 SF respectively to expand the park to a total of 12 single tenant industrial buildings.
-With 40 years of project experience from Virginia to Mississippi, The Hollingsworth Companies have completed Build to Suit and "Spec" industrial building projects in multiple tertiary markets throughout the Southeastern United States.
+These industrial facilities are being constructed as 130,424 SF, 195,360 SF, and 194,400 SF; all with the ability to further expand.
+The park has two additional sites available for Build to Suit projects of 130,000 to 400,000 SF.
+With 40 years of industrial development experience from Virginia to Mississippi, The Hollingsworth Companies have completed Build to Suit and "Spec" industrial building projects in multiple tertiary markets throughout the Southeastern United States.

-The Hollingsworth Companies have been a long-time partner of the Mocksville community with the introduction of the area's first industrial park in 1997.
-"I would like to thank the community for being willing to invest time, effort, and money into being a true partner and for their willingness to support us with the development of the SouthPoint Business Park," Mr. Hollingsworth, CEO of The Hollingsworth Companies stated.
+"Loudon, TN is a great location for manufacturing and distribution projects as it is well located along I-75 and I-40 in the Knoxville, TN MSA," Mr. Hollingsworth, CEO of The Hollingsworth Companies stated.
+"Centrally located along the eastern United States, and close proximity to multiple colleges and trade schools provides this area of the country with a well-educated work force.
+Also, Tennessee has no income tax and is a right to work state which helps to provide a very cost competitive workforce."

-Terry Bralley, President of the Davie County Economic Development Commission added "The partnership with The Hollingsworth Companies and our community has led the way to attracting and growing new businesses and creating jobs in our county for decades.
-Joe Hollingsworth showed us the way to better prepare our community in providing industrial product that companies need."
+Jack Qualls, Director, Loudon County Economic Development Agency added "Economic Development is most successful when there is a strong public/private partnership to attract new business to a community.
+The success of Huntington Industrial Park is a good example of local government and private industry working together to grow our local tax base and bring skilled, high paying jobs to the community.
+Hollingsworth believed in our community when others did not.
+Without readily available industrial buildings in today's fast paced environment, communities do not have the ability to quickly support future jobs.

 About The Hollingsworth Companies

-The Hollingsworth Companies is the largest non-urban Industrial Real Estate developer and construction firm in the southeastern United States with 125 tenants, eighteen million square feet of industrial space, spread over 15 states.
-The Hollingsworth Companies have facilities located in North Carolina, Alabama, Georgia, Mississippi, South Carolina, Tennessee, and Virginia.
-For more information about The Hollingsworth Companies, contact, Tom Mann, Senior Vice President of Industrial Real Estate, at 865.457.3701, [email protected].
+The Hollingsworth Companies are the largest non-urban Industrial Real Estate developer and construction firm in the southeastern United States with 125 tenants, eighteen million square feet of industrial space, spread over 15 states.
+The Hollingsworth Companies has facilities located in North Carolina, Alabama, Georgia, Mississippi, South Carolina, Tennessee, and Virginia.
+For more information about The Hollingsworth Companies, contact, Tom Mann, Senior Vice President of Industrial Real Estate, at 865.457.3701, [email protected]

 Press Contact: